pkdone/test-gpt-connection/README.md

 # Test GPT Connecton

-A simple project that uses the OpenAI API to test that it can connect to an OpenAI or Azure-hosted GPT LLM, send a simple prompt, and receive a text completion response.
+A simple Python project that uses the OpenAI API to test that you can connect to an OpenAI or Azure-hosted GPT LLM, send a simple prompt, and receive a text completion response.

 ## Prerequisites